Spain's new high-speed trains make it Europe's rail capital – KION546

 Iryo launched Friday with operations between Madrid, Barcelona and Zaragoza, and will continue on December 16 with Madrid, Cuenca and Valencia.
 More routes are waiting in 2023: connections to Seville, Malaga, Cordoba and Antequera on March 31, and Alicante and Albacete on June 2.

-The company has signed agreements to offer combined tickets and travel experiences with Cercanías (regional metro systems) and Air Europa.
+The company has signed agreements to offer combined tickets and travel experiences with Cercanías (regional metro area commuter rail systems) and Air Europa.
 It will operate 30% of Spain’s high-speed services, and aims to carry eight million passengers a year.

 Billing itself as being centered around “customization and flexibility,” the trains have four classes of travel — the intriguingly named Inicial, Singular, Singular Only You and Infinita.
 Three of them are tailored towards business travelers, said the company in a statement, but all seats onboard will have USB and standard power sockets, individual armrests and free 5G Wi-Fi.